-The formal OWSI programme takes a minimum of four days.
-You will learn about the PADI system of diver education and further develop your abilities as a professional dive educator.
+The formal OWI programme takes a minimum of four days.
+You will learn about the system of diver education and further develop your abilities as a professional dive educator.
 To succeed you will need commitment, organisation and dedication, as well as a sense of humour, patience and a desire to pass on your love of diving to course participants.

 During the course you will present at least two confined water teaching presentations, two knowledge development presentations, and one open water teaching presentation integrating two skills.
 You will also attend and participate in 14 curriculum presentations and pass a five-part theory exam.
 You will demonstrate competence in performing all dive skills and will complete a face-down, non-stop 800m swim using a mask, snorkel and fins.